 Plantar fasciitis activation exercises

-Strictly speaking, these exercises are not specific Plantar fasciitis exercises.
-However, in addition to specific foot and ankle exercises, it is important to keep other muscles working, particularly the hips.
-These tend to switch off if you have to rest for a period of time.
+Although these are not specific Plantar fasciitis exercises they are important for keeping the hip muscles working.
+This is because they tend to switch off if you have to rest for a period of time.

 Clam in flexion